 I went into Palo knowing that I was going to order the chocolate souffle with vanilla bean gelato for dessert because I'd heard so much about it from other Disney cruisers.
 I had to try it!

 The chocolate souffle is light and airy but also rich, melty, gooey, chocolate-y goodness all at the same time.
 Any chocolate lover will adore it!
 It has a puffy top that is a solid inch over the lip of the souffle cup, it's a real work of art.
 The vanilla bean gelato is scrumptious too.

 Stefanos even carved a heart into the top of the souffle (before he poured the warm chocolate sauce all over it) and told us Happy Honeymoon!
 It was such a lovely presentation.

 We also ordered the limoncello tart at Stefanos' suggestion.
 He was right, it's delightful!
-It had a crisp almond crust with yogurt creme, a tangy lemon flavor, and caramel candied citrus.
-Holy yum!
+The tart had a crisp almond crust with yogurt creme, a tangy lemon flavor, and caramel candied citrus.

-To totally knock our socks off, Stefanos brought each of us a shot of ice cold limoncello slush to finish the night off with.
+To totally knock our socks off, Stefanos brought each of us a shot of ice-cold limoncello slush to complete the meal.

 We thoroughly enjoyed every single bite of food that night.
 The food, service, and overall experience we had at Palo was 5-star, I wish I could give it 10 stars!

 Now, to answer the question that everyone is wondering about!

 Which meal did we enjoy most...Palo brunch or Palo dinner?